FuelLabs/fuels-ts/.changeset/orange-moles-leave.md

 "@fuel-ts/abi-coder": patch
 ---

-fix: handling very large numbers gracefully
+fix: validation and handling of unsafe integers